nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The mechanism is used to add an event to the `EventList` of `Project` specified by the index in the project list shown.

 The client creates a concrete `AddEventCommand` that contains the specified index of project and a valid Event object.
-Each concrete `AddEventCommand` implements the `AddEventCommand#execute` method, which calls the appropriate method(s) in `Project` to update its event list and appropriate method(s) in `Model` to update the Project List.
+Each concrete `AddEventCommand` implements the `AddEventCommand#execute` method, which calls the appropriate method(s) in `Project` to update its `EventList` and appropriate method(s) in `Model` to update the Project List.

 Given below is an example usage scenario and how the mechanism behaves at each step.

 Step 1.
-The user issues ececutes the command `addEto 1 d/Tutorial i/WEEKLY at/25-03-2021`, which adds an `Event` with description, interval and date specified to `Project` 1 in Project List.
+The user issues executes the command `addEto 1 d/Tutorial i/WEEKLY at/25-03-2021`, which adds an `Event` with description, interval and date specified to `Project` 1 in Project List.

 Step 2: The input is parsed by `AddEventCommandParser`.
-It checks `Event` provided is valid or not.
-If input is invalid, an exception will be thrown, `Ui` will help print out the exception message.
+It checks if `Event` provided is valid or not.
+If input is invalid, an exception will be throw and `Ui` will help print out the exception message.
 Otherwise, an `AddEventCommand` will be created.

 Step 3: The `AddEventCommand#execute` is called.
-It check whether `Index` provided is valid or not and `Event` provided is duplicated or not.
+It checks whether `Index` provided is valid or not and if `Event` provided is duplicated.
 If check fails, an exception will be thrown, `Ui` will help print out the exception message.
 Otherwise, the change will be made to `Project`and `Model` in the next step.

 Step 4: The `Project` specified by Index will call addEvent function to add the given `Event` to its `EventList`. `Model` updates its Project List based on the change.